microsoft/prompt-engineering/docs/index.md

 ![OpenAI Playground](/images/01-add-two-numbers-openai.gif)

 The best way to learn how to use OpenAI models is to try them out.
-Check out the Getting Access section below to learn how you can start.
+Check out the Getting Access section below to learn how you can get started.
 OpenAI has a number of examples for how to use their models including [code examples](https://beta.openai.com/examples?category=code).
 For Codex, the [best practices](https://beta.openai.com/docs/guides/code/best-practices) documentation is a great resource for understanding how use to it.

 Codex also powers [GitHub Copilot](https://copilot.github.com), an AI pair programmer available in [Visual Studio](https://visualstudio.microsoft.com/) and [Visual Studio Code](https://code.visualstudio.com/).
 Copilot draws context from code and comments you’ve written, and then suggests new lines or whole functions.
 I wrote this article in VS Code, and as I wrote the above Python example, Copilot automatically used Codex to suggest the code.
 Below is a screenshot of Copilot in action.
 The grey text including the Python function is Copilot's suggested completion.
 Note that it even suggests the close quote for the Markdown code section.